 How to Control Red Lily Leaf Beetles

 The red lily leaf beetle (Lilioceris lilii) is a destructive pest that feeds almost exclusively on true lilies (Lilium spp.), including Asiatic and Oriental lilies as well as Orienpets and species lilies.
+Most fritillarias are also susceptible to lily leaf beetles.

 The lily leaf beetle is about ¼” long and bright, scarlet red.
 Though easy to see, they are fast and difficult to catch.
 If they sense you approaching, they immediately drop to the ground on their backs and quickly vanish into the soil.